-In the summer of 2017, Centre is offering several options for study around the world.
+In the summer of 2018, Centre is offering several options for study around the world.
 As we do each summer, we offer a program in Strasbourg that runs for three weeks immediately following Commencement.
-Another summer 2017 option is the popular program in Barbados, led by two Centre professors.
+Other summer 2018 abroad options include the popular program in Barbados and a new program in the Czech Republic.

-Centre faculty members Genny Ballard and Willie Costley will also lead students to Costa Rica for a Kentucky Institute for International Studies (K.I.I.S.) program.
+In addition, three Centre faculty members will lead and/or teach students this summer in Kentucky Institute for International Studies (K.I.I.S.) programs.
 And there are more than 20 additional K.I.I.S. programs in North and South America, Europe, Africa, and Asia.

 France: Early Summer Strasbourg Program

 This course offers students the opportunity to study feral monkeys in their natural habitat.
 Students will gain a thorough understanding of the behavior of green monkeys; develop proficiency in the methods and data analysis techniques commonly used in field research; gain an appreciation for the rich culture, history, and ecology of Barbados, especially as each relates to green monkeys; and identify ways to improve or sustain the deteriorating natural habitat of the green monkeys.
 Throughout the course, students will conduct field observations of the monkeys during the day and review book chapters and articles as the basis for discussion during class meetings.
 After familiarizing themselves with the behavior of the monkeys, students will develop a research question, collect appropriate behavioral data, conduct statistical analyses, and present their findings.
 No pre-requisites.
 Directed by Profs.
 Melissa Burns-Cusato and Brian Cusato.
 For more information, see one of the directors.
-Applications due Wednesday February 15; $500 deposit due Wednesday, March 1; the balance is due Wednesday, April 5.
+Applications due Feb.
+6; $500 deposit due Wednesday, March 1; the balance is due Wednesday, April 5.
 Estimated cost: $3000 (does not include airfare).
 APPLICATIONS DUE February 6, 2018.

 Read about the Barbados course:View PDF